 We use regular Malware Scanning.

-We do not use an SSL certificate.
+We do use an SSL certificate.
 We only provide articles and information, we never ask for personal or private information like credit card numbers.

 Do we use ‘cookies’?

 - Help remember and process the items in the shopping cart.